 Singapore Airlines KrisFlyer

-KrisFlyer is one of the most accessible Citi transfer partners because you can supplement your balance by transferring points from Amex Membership Rewards, Capital One Rewards, Chase Ultimate Rewards, or Marriott Bonvoy.
-Singapore Airlines is part of Star Alliance and partners with all 26 member airlines.
-In addition, you can use KrisFlyer miles to fly with Virgin Atlantic, Virgin Australia, and Alaska Airlines.
+KrisFlyer is one of the most accessible Citi airline partners because you can supplement your balance when you transfer points from Amex Membership Rewards, Capital One Rewards, Chase Ultimate Rewards, or Marriott Bonvoy.

-If you are dying to try out Singapore Airline's luxury suites class on the A380, you'll definitely want to pay attention!
-That’s because Singapore makes more award space available to its own members than to the members of partner programs — especially in premium cabins.
+The biggest reason to consider booking with Singapore Airlines KrisFlyer is because Singapore makes more award space available to its own members than to the members of partner programs — especially in premium cabins.
 You can redeem 97,000 Singapore miles to fly from New York (JFK) to Frankfurt (FRA) in Suites Class.
-The ability to book suites at all makes it one of the more highly-prized Citi transfer partners.
+The ability to book suites at all makes it one of the more highly-prized Citi transfer partners, but note that transfer times can take up to a day.

 Virgin Atlantic Flying Club